rancher/rancher.github.io/rancher/installing-rancher/installing-server/no-internet-access/index.md

 The cloud providers will not work as Rancher uses `docker-machine` to provision the hosts through the cloud providers.
 Click on the **Custom** icon to add the host.

 The command from the UI can be used on any machine that has Docker configured to use HTTP proxy.
+As of v0.34.0+, no environment variables are needed to start Rancher agents when using a proxy.